Varshitha-G4/BizzLife-python-game/DEV_NOTES.md

 ## Removed overwriting problem (ver2)

 Problem:
-- When the money is deducted from bank, if the money changes from, for example 4 digit to 3 digit, the values of the previous numbers was shown since it was over writing
+- When the money is deducted from bank, if the money changes from, for example 4 digit to 3 digit, the values of the previous number was shown since it was overwriting

 Solution:
 - Created a new array to store the updated values